• Skip to primary navigation

 • eggs - This recipe uses 3 large eggs.

-• corn syrup - There are other ingredients you can use in it's place, but corn syrup is arguably the best ingredient as it makes for a more stable filling.
+• corn syrup - There are other ingredients you can use in it's place, like maple syrup, but corn syrup is arguably the best ingredient as it makes for a more stable filling.

 • brown sugar - You can use either regular brown sugar or dark brown sugar.